-Last Tuesday evening I faced a tough choice.
+Next Tuesday evening the Olympics in Korea and the Westminster Dog Show in New York will be competing for my TV time.
+During the Sochi Olympics, I was faced a tough choice.
 Should I watch snowboarder Shaun White’s quest for Olympic glory on the halfpipe or the finals of the Westminster Dog Show?
 It was a no-brainer.
 Dog shows are one of my guilty pleasures.
 (I once spent two days following a professional hander who took me under her wing and explained to me the intricacies and politics of the rarified world of show dogs.)
 But, alas, my wife, doesn’t share my enthusiasm for the pageantry of Westminster.
 So we watched Shaun go down in flames, and I recorded the Westminster finals for later viewing.
 The next morning, I watched a perky wire-haired fox terrier named "GCH Afterall Painting The Sky" (a.k.a.
 Sky) win Best in Show.

 I was not surprised at Sky’s victory.
 There have been 106 Westminster Dog shows since 1907, and wire-haired terriers have won 14 of them.
 That’s nearly twice as many Best in Shows as the next most winning breed, the Scottish Terrier (8 times).
 Westminster judges, it seems, have a penchant for the terrier group.
 Over the past century, terriers have won Best in Show at Westminster 48% of the time.
-Ironically, the types of dogs Americans favor as pets don’t have much of a chance at Westminster.
-Beagles, for example, have only won once, and Labrador Retrievers, America’s most popular dog over the last 20 years, have never won the Big Show.
+Ironically, the types of dogs people favor as pets don’t have much of a chance at Westminster.
+In fact, eight of America's most popular breeds have never won The Big Show.

 By my count, obscure breeds have won at Westminster about 80% of the time compared to 20% by popular breeds.
 Why is there such a blatant mismatch between the breeds of dogs most people pick for their pets and the refined preferences of dog show judges.
 Could Westminster judging be biased?